La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : $x_1$ is strange

 > **vi ku ro da cizra**
-> _Here everything is strange._
+> _Here, everything is strange._
 > `Here: every thing strange`

-Did you catch that?
+Did you catch the difference?

-1. _Everything is strange here_ means that if something is not strange somewhere then it becomes strange at this place.
+1. _Everything is strange here_ means that if something is not strange somewhere, it becomes strange at this place.
-2. _Here everything is strange_ simply describes those objects or events that are here (and they are strange).
+2. _Here, everything is strange_ simply describes those objects or events that are here (and they are strange).
 We don't know anything about others in other places.

-<pixra url="/assets/pixra/cilre/viku_cizra.svg" caption="vi ku ro da cizra" definition="Here everything is strange."></pixra>
+<pixra url="/assets/pixra/cilre/viku_cizra.svg" caption="vi ku ro da cizra" definition="Here, everything is strange."></pixra>

-Another example with a noun started with a number:
+Another example with a noun starting with a number:

 > **pa le prenu ta'e jundi**
 > _There is one person who is habitually attentive._